JamesBrandts/DnD5eAutomatedSpells/README.md

 		Moves the target away if it fails the save.

 *	**Shocking Grasp**:
-		Set the midi-qol flag reactionCombatRound to the current round. // Todo: Test this with Convenient Effects
+		Set the midi-qol flag reactionCombatRound to the current round.
+(TODO: Test this with Convenient Effects)

 *	**Infestation**:
 		Moves the target to a random direction if it fails the save.